OAuth authorization server for MCP servers

 Section titled “Prerequisites”Before you begin, ensure you have:

-Access to your Scalekit account and the API credentials.
+- Access to your Scalekit account and the API credentials.
 If you don’t have a Scalekit account yet, you can signup here.

-Installed Scalekit SDK into your project
+- Installed Scalekit SDK into your project

-Step 1: Set up your authorization server
+Step 1: Register your MCP server

 Basic configuration: